 The global impact of leading-edge discovery

 In 1979, our foundational work began a movement in the field.
-Today, we’re at the forefront, discovering and creating the latest knowledge in the design and management of organizations.
-We provide leaders from around the world with the trusted insights and hands-on learning they need to help solve complex problems and build highly effective, sustainable organizations.
+Today, we’re at the forefront, discovering and creating the latest knowledge in the design, leadership and transformation of organizations.
+We provide leaders from around the world with the trusted insights and hands-on learning they need to help solve complex challenges and build highly effective, sustainable operating models and organizations.